jackc/json_api_bench/readme.markdown

 * Concise auto-complete word search - Returns first 10 words matching search term.
 This scenario is an example of a very simple, feather weight API call that returns only an array of 10 strings.
 * Rich auto-complete word search - Returns first 10 words matching search term with text, pronunciation, part of speech, and first definition.
 This is a light weight example that involves two entity types.
-* Word definition - Shows the definition(s), quote(s), and related words for the specified word.
+* Word definition - Shows the definitions, quotes, and related words for the specified word.
 This is a middle weight example.

 # Running the Benchmarks

 To setup the test data run the following rake tasks:

-    RAILS_ENV=production rake db:create db:migrate benchmark:setup
+    rake db:create db:migrate benchmark:setup

 Start the server: